 To send written testimony, mail it to: ODFW Commission, 4034 Fairview Industrial Drive SE, Salem, OR 97302 or email: email@example.com

-Be sure to get your input in to the Commission by Feb.
-28 so it makes it into the mailed Commission packets.
+Be sure to get your input in to the Commission as soon as possible so it makes it into the mailed Commission packets.

 - Recommend that the Commission approve the revised Wolf Conservation and Management Plan.